Shubz122/Prediction-Sales-Analysis-Pizza-Sales/README.md

 ## Contact me!

-If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Tushar Khapre]
+If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Shubham Chavan]